-In a stand mixer with the paddle attachment, add soft butter and beat on high speed until it forms a pale, smooth, and fluffy butter.
+- In a stand mixer with the paddle attachment, add soft butter and beat on high speed until it forms a pale, smooth, and fluffy butter.
 If you don't have a stand mixer, use an electric beater.

-Reduce to low speed and add the lemon stevia drops.
+- Reduce to low speed and add the lemon stevia drops.
 Then, gradually add the sugar-free powdered sweetener, half a cup at a time.
 When all the sugar-free sweetener has been added, mix on medium speed for 2 minutes until it forms a fluffy cream.

-Add unsweetened almond milk and keep whisking for 1 minute to incorporate.
+- Add unsweetened almond milk and keep whisking for 1 minute to incorporate.

-Pip the buttercream on top of each cupcake.
+- Pip the buttercream on top of each cupcake.
 Make sure the cupcakes are at room temperature.

-Decorate with lemon zest, a fresh blueberry on top, and some unsweetened desiccated coconut.
+- Decorate with lemon zest, a fresh blueberry on top, and some unsweetened desiccated coconut.

-Place the cupcakes in the fridge for 2 hours to set the frosting.
+- Place the cupcakes in the fridge for 2 hours to set the frosting.

-Store the cupcakes in the fridge in an airtight cake box for 3 days.
+- Store the cupcakes in the fridge in an airtight cake box for 3 days.

-You can freeze cupcakes without frosting on top.
+- You can freeze cupcakes without frosting on top.
 Freeze the frosting separately in a bag.
 Defrost the day before.
 Cupcakes can be defrosted at room temperature but place the frozen frosting in the fridge.
 Decorate cupcakes before serving.

 The recipes, instructions, and articles on this website should not be taken or used as medical advice.
 You must consult with your doctor before starting on a keto or low-carb diet.
 The nutritional data provided on Sweetashoney is to be used as indicative only.
 The nutrition data is calculated using WP Recipe Maker.
-Net Carbs is calculated by removing the fiber and some sugar alcohols from the total Carbohydrates.
+Net Carbs is calculated by removing the fiber and some sweeteners from the total Carbohydrates.
 As an example, a recipe with 10 grams of Carbs per 100 grams that contains 3 grams of erythritol and 5 grams of fiber will have a net carbs content of 2 grams.
-Some sugar alcohols are excluded because they are not metabolized.
+Some sweeteners are excluded because they are not metabolized.
 You should always calculate the nutritional data yourself instead of relying on Sweetashoney's data.
 Sweetashoney and its recipes and articles are not intended to cure, prevent, diagnose, or treat any disease.
 Sweetashoney cannot be liable for adverse reactions or any other outcome resulting from the use of recipes or advice found on the Website.